jzenzen/cudaInLXC/README.md

 # cudaInLXC
 Nvidia Cuda in Proxmox LXC or any other LXC under Linux and more specifically Debian in this example.

-This guid is based on Debian Bookworm and/or Proxmomx 8
+This guide is based on Debian Bookworm and/or Proxmomx 8

 Inspired by:
 * https://github.com/gma1n/LXC-JellyFin-GPU